hunts in the sheltered harbour bays

 Habitat

 Inhabits sandy and muddy bottoms in shallow coastal waters, harbours and estuaries from 5 to 100 metres depth.
 Often near seagrass beds and rocky outcrops.
-Prefers sheltered areas with soft substrate and clear water.
+Prefers sheltered areas with soft substrate.

 Range

 Found in coastal waters of North and South Islands from Northland to Stewart Island.
 Most common in harbours, estuaries and sandy bays.
-Also found in southern Australia and the Southwest Pacific region.
+Also found in southern Australia and Southwest Pacific.

 Endemism